HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models: Methods

-We employed a Human-in-the-Loop (HITL) approach \cite{wu2022survey,xin2018accelerating} to ensure accurate labelling of the processed tweets.
-We manually labelled 2,000 tweets as either (1) negative sentiment (Hinduphobic) or (2) positive/neutral sentiment (pro-Hindu).
-These labelled examples were used as training data for the GPT-3.5-Turbo model, accessed via the OpenAI API\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5-turbo}}.
-After GPT-3.5-Turbo labelled the remaining tweets, the automatically labelled tweets were manually checked.
-The final labelled dataset, containing 8,000 tweets (4,600 labelled as Hinduphobic and 3,400 as positive/neutral), was published on Kaggle \cite{ashutosh_singh_rohitash_chandra_2024}.
-The need for manual labelling stemmed from the challenge of accurately identifying hate speech, which is language and culture-dependent.
+The "Hinduphobic COVID-19 X (Twitter) Dataset" is publicly available on Kaggle under a Creative Commons license.
+To ensure user privacy and platform compliance, the dataset contains only tweet IDs and classification labels, with all personally identifiable information (usernames, profile details, location data) removed.
+The final dataset contains 8,000 tweets (4,600 labeled as Hinduphobic and 3,400 as positive/neutral), published on Kaggle \footnote{\url{https://www.kaggle.com/datasets/ashutoshsingh22102/hinduphobic-covid-19-x-twitter-dataset-india}}.
+This rigorous annotation process was necessary due to the challenge of accurately identifying hate speech, which is inherently language and culture-dependent.
 Existing models, such as HateBERT \cite{caselli2020hatebert} and COVID-HateBERT \cite{li2021covid}, may struggle to detect nuanced expressions of Hinduphobic content with hidden meanings.
-Correctly identifying instances of hate speech is essential to maintaining data integrity, ensuring accurate interpretation, and minimising the risk of inaccuracies.
-Figure \ref{fig.Hinduphobic_Dataset_Proceess} illustrates the process of dataset creation and processing.
-This dataset will be used to fine-tune the BERT (HP-BERT) model, a specialised model designed to improve the detection of Hinduphobic content.
+Correctly identifying instances of hate speech is essential to maintaining data integrity, ensuring accurate interpretation, and minimizing the risk of inaccuracies.
+This dataset serves as the foundation for fine-tuning the HP-BERT model, specifically designed to improve the detection of Hinduphobic content.